We see it all over the place – “Commission-free trading”. But is there really such a thing as a free lunch? Clearly, the answer is – No.

 The final buy price or set price is a result of a number of moving parts.

-a) The final aggregated order book a crypto broker puts together by pulling together all the crypto sources they plug into.
-It’s important to note that the gap between the buy and sell price in the final order book is 100% market driven.
-This gap can be very small, or quiet noticeable, all depending on the price of crypto, how volatile it is at that moment, the size of the trade being executed and the cryptocurrency in question.
+a) The final aggregated order book, it’s important to note that the gap between the buy and sell price in the final order book is 100% market driven.
+This gap can be very small, or quite noticeable, all depending on the price of crypto, how volatile it is at that moment, the size of the trade being executed and the cryptocurrency being traded.

 c) Any spread the crypto broker incorporates into its final price that it presents to its users.